 Although a visa is not required for U.S. citizens to participate in the Discover the World program, there are important travel regulations we would like to bring to your attention.
 U.S. citizens may only spend 89 or fewer days in the Schengen territory within a 180 day period.
 Your rotation assignment email will include the dates of your specific rotation, and the number of additional days you may be in the Schengen territory.
 Please note that Italy and France are in the Schengen territory and Ireland is not in the Schengen territory.
 It is your responsibility to closely monitor the days that you spend in the Schengen territory – a useful tool to help with this is the European Commission’s Schengen calculator.
 Please keep in mind that it is often challenging to secure a visa stamp when traveling within Europe, therefore you should retain proof of all plane tickets and hotel reservations as proof of the days that you are outside of the Schengen territory.
 Any partial day that you spend in the Schengen territory, even on a layover in an airport, is counted as a full day towards your 89 day limit.
 You should also review the United States and Schengen Borders Agreement available from the U.S. Department of State.

-- Most students who are not U.S. citizens will need to secure both a French and an Irish visa to study abroad on the Discover the World: Europe or Business program.
-Please contact firstname.lastname@example.org before March 1, 2019 to discuss your next steps.
+- Most students who are not U.S. citizens will need to secure both a French and an Irish visa to study abroad on the Western Europe programs.
+Please contact firstname.lastname@example.org before October 15, 2019 to discuss your next steps.